 Real-time state of every sensor is recorded to the database for logging.
 Only the most current status needs to be maintained for each marked sensor.
-Tables are created for real-time db logging which have the same schema as the historical sensor table.
+Tables are created for real-time database logging, which uses the same schema as the historical sensor table.
 Sensors log all the sensor details including the creation of db_services table that contains a list of all manager/policy/domain pairs and their associated Service IDs (SIDs).
 The Policy Table is shown in Appendix F.